dmurvihill/motion-sdk/docs/markdown/motion-sdk.argumenterror.argumentvalue.md

 ## ArgumentError.argumentValue property

-Value of the invalid argument
+Value of the invalid argument.

 **Signature:**